 Future isn’t just Cape Town’s!

-The point to ponder is that future isn't just Cape Town's.
+The point to ponder is that the future isn't just Cape Town.
 Water crises in Cape Town is a wakeup call for the whole world.
 It’s a scenario that isn’t just limited to Cape town, yet cities around the globe may face the same and should prepare for running out of water according to the experts.

 It might be difficult to comprehend exactly how cities around the globe could be in danger of a water shortage when nearly 70 percent of the world is comprised of the resource.
-The obvious reality, notwithstanding, is that the percentage of fresh water most likely just adds up to around 2.5 percent.
+The obvious reality, notwithstanding, is that the percentage of freshwater most likely just adds up to around 2.5 percent.
 And even then, a critical amount is locked up in the form of ice and snow, which implies that only 1 percent of all freshwater is effectively accessible to the worldwide populace.

 Imbalance in access to water is also rapidly turning into an issue.
 While the affluent can discover approaches to gain admittance to in-built tanks or in water—through deliveries — poorer populaces are left to their own devices.
-This circumstance periodically prompts water burglary — for survival, for profit, or for both.
+This circumstance periodically prompts water burglary — for survival, for-profit, or for both.

 It is critical that water scarcity is recognized as a global problem because cities should begin working on unique solutions to this problem now.
-In recent years, California went through a drought that lasted years, Sao Paulo faced a water shortage crisis in 2015 and Australia survived the millennium drought.
-At the moment, India is facing its worst ever water crises - all due to both drought and inefficient infrastructures.
+In recent years, California went through a drought that lasted years, Sao Paulo faced a water shortage crisis in 2015, and Australia survived the millennium drought.
+At the moment, India is facing its worst-ever water crises - all due to both drought and inefficient infrastructures.

 Possible solutions to be adopted?

-Diversifying water sources - Expanding distributed, or decentralised systems is a possible solution that can be adopted.
+Diversifying water sources - Expanding distributed, or decentralized systems is a possible solution that can be adopted.
 It allows people to reduce the distance between collecting and using water.
 Rainwater tanks are the best example.

-Limiting water usage in households – Dr Meenakshi Arora who is also part of Hydrology and Water Resource Group recommends that houses should have two different water streams.
+Limiting water usage in households – Dr. Meenakshi Arora who is also part of Hydrology and Water Resource Group recommends that houses should have two different water streams.

 1- Drinking water - that can be used for cooking and showering

-2- Non-drinking water – including harvested rain and storm water and treated waste water that can be used for tasks like laundry, toilet flushing, garden irrigation.
+2- Non-drinking water – including harvested rain and stormwater and treated wastewater that can be used for tasks like laundry, toilet flushing, garden irrigation.

-Changing the water quality to suit the task would reduce the risk of floods, lessen the demand for clean drinking water, and reduce the amount of contaminated rain water draining into rivers.
+Changing the water quality to suit the task would reduce the risk of floods, lessen the demand for clean drinking water, and reduce the amount of contaminated rainwater draining into rivers.
 Because, at the end of the day, EACH HOUSEHOLD MAKES A DIFFERENCE!